SuperKam91/bnn/README.md

 - need to think how batches will be handled with polychord (opposed to passing all data at once)

 - need to think how to pass weights sampled from polychord to tf to evaluate forward prop.
 Should be simple enough with placeholders and feed methodology

+- one idea is to use tf/keras optimisation a little bit to get a good 'initial guess' of the network parameters. pass these to polychord and it can use these as the initial livepoints. subsequent samples will be at likelihoods higher than the initial set, and so should be able to concentrate on sampling the peak of the posterior. avoids wasting time sampling 'unreasonable' network parameters. problem with this is the initial livepoints aren't sampled according to the prior, unless we implement the prior (regularise) in the maximum likelihood exploration (then can include prior in ll func to pc with uniform priors or treat priors separately, probably).